brry/rhydro/README.md

 ### course
 Using R in Hydrology - [EGU2017 Short Course](http://meetingorganizer.copernicus.org/EGU2017/session/25731) by YHS
+Instructors: Shaun Harrigan, Katie Smith, Berry Boessenkool and Daniel Klotz
-Organized by Berry Boessenkool, PhD student at Potsdam University (Germany)
+Organizer: Berry Boessenkool, PhD student at Potsdam University (Germany)

-__To reserve a seat, please register via berry-b@gmx.de__  (10 registered so far, 2017-04-08).
+__To reserve a seat, please register via berry-b@gmx.de__  (11 registered so far, 2017-04-11).

 Participants are invited to post and discuss questions in the [Hydrology in R Facebook group](https://www.facebook.com/groups/1130214777123909/)